cmason3/jinjafx_server/docker/README.md

 The following commands (using sudo) will launch a container for JinjaFx Server which listens on localhost on port 8080.

-The first step is to create a local user which maps to the UID/GID of the non-root user inside the container - we will also create a persistent logfile outside of the container and we will need to give the local user access to it (as we are using a persistent logfile we have also disabled logging inside the container using `--log-driver=none`).
+The first step is to create a local user which maps to the UID/GID of the non-root user inside the container - we will also create a persistent logfile outside of the container and we will need to give the local user access to it (as we are using a persistent logfile we will also disable logging inside the container using `--log-driver=none`).

 ```
 groupadd -g 99 -r jinjafx